docker-mailserver/docker-mailserver-helm/charts/docker-mailserver/README.md

 Quirks from the generic section also apply to NFS-backed PersistentVolumes.

 ## Upgrading to Version 5
-Version 5.0 upgrades docker-mailserver to version 15.
-This version of the chart *does* include backwards incompatible changes
+Version 5.0 of the chart *does* include backwards incompatible changes.

 ### PersistentVolumeClaims